chinapedia/wikipedia.abstract.en/Page/Ethiopian_cuisine.md

 Manufactured drinks

-Just like the rest of the world Ethiopians also enjoy several locally manufactured beers,wine and non alcoholic products like Coca Cola and other similar products.Ethiopian_Coca_Cola_bottle.JPG bottle in Ethiopia, with the distinct logo in the Ethiopic script]] Ambo Mineral Water or _Ambo wuha_ is a bottled carbonated mineral water, sourced from the springs in Ambo Senkele near the town of Ambo.[27][28]
+Just like the rest of the world Ethiopians also enjoy several locally manufactured beers,wine and non alcoholic products like Coca Cola and other similar products. bottle in Ethiopia, with the distinct logo in the Ethiopic script]] Ambo Mineral Water or _Ambo wuha_ is a bottled carbonated mineral water, sourced from the springs in Ambo Senkele near the town of Ambo.[27][28]

 Non-alcoholic brews (hot drinks)